FAForever/wiki-pages/Learning-SupCom.md

 ## Getting Started

-If you need information on how to set up Supreme Commander: Forged Alliance (SC:FA) and the FAF client, please read [Setting Up FAF](/FAQ/Client-Setup).
+If you need information on how to set up Supreme Commander: Forged Alliance (SC:FA) and the FAF client, you can read the [Windows Installation Instructions](https://wiki.faforever.com/en/Windows-Install) or the [Linux Installation Instructions](https://wiki.faforever.com/en/Linux-Install).

 If you want to know what is different compared to the Steam version of SC:FA, you can read [this](https://wiki.faforever.com/en/Changes-from-steam).